AMAZON VENDORS: 4 STEPS FOR SUCCESS

 Finally, make sure all items are correctly categorized to the finest level that makes sense.
 Shoppers often use a combined search and browse approach to find what they are looking for.
 If you are selling socks that are incorrectly categorized in Kitchen, guess what will happen?
 (Hint: “Lots of sales” is not the answer!).

-Keep the Buy Box
+3. Defend the Buy Box

 Now that your brand is registered, your detail pages are optimized, and your products are properly categorized, it’s time to defend your hold on the Buy Box.